Dementia Support > Dementia Tax Explained | Do You Have To Pay It?

 Each UK country has different funding thresholds.
 If you’re below the lower threshold, you’ll qualify for full funding support from your local authority.
 If you’re between the upper and lower threshold, you’ll qualify for partial support.
 If you’re above the upper threshold, you’ll be classed as a self-funder, so you’ll have to pay for your dementia care.

-Here are the UK savings thresholds for 2024/2025 to pay for dementia care:
+Here are the UK savings thresholds for 2024/2025 to pay for dementia care in a care home:

 Country Upper threshold Lower threshold